The Karpay Award in Structural Biology

 The Karpay Award in Structural Biology was established in 2010 to honor the memory of Dr. Anne Karpay.
 Each year the award recognizes one senior graduate student who is a well-rounded colleague and scientist, who is collaborative and collegial, and who has performed exceptional research in structural biology.
 The winner then presents a research talk as part of the award ceremony.

-The 2019 Karpay Award application will be available in the summer of 2018.
+The 2019 Karpay Award application will be available in the fall of 2018.

 Recipients of The Karpay Award in Structural Biology

 |2018||Meredith Frazier (Jackson)||“Along for the ride: structural and functional studies of AP4 and its accessory protein tepsin”|